 Indeed, in the absence of the premium FITs, then battery storage will be the way to go.
 And of course, this is expected to start a fierce battle between the small and big retailers, as well as providers of energy management systems for residential use.

 In an interesting conclusion, the IPART suggests that the Feed-in Tariffs are irrelevant following the move by major retailers to offer complementary products including battery storage and power purchase agreements.

 “These new products will make solar PV accessible to a broader range of customers, and make it possible for PV customers to use more of the electricity they generate to meet their own needs,” IPART says.
 “The structure of some of these products may mean that traditional feed-in tariffs become less relevant over time.”

 Clearly, the issue of solar tariffs is very controversial in Australia.
-The networks—most of which are state owned, fiercely shield their revenues.
-Despite the fact that electron from one household with solar can travel a distance of a couple of metres to a neighbor, these networks still charge the same rate as transporting the same from one state to another.
+The networks—most of which are state-owned, fiercely shield their revenues.
+Despite the fact that electrons from one household with solar can travel a distance of a couple of metres to a neighbour, these networks still charge the same rate as transporting the same from one state to another.

 Both IPART and other pricing regulators have always treated single rooftop solar PVs as though they were big centralised plants or generators such as the coal-fired electricity stations.
 This should never be the case.

 The tariff for solar exports should take into consideration the attributes of advanced technology—not just in reducing wholesale prices but also its capacity to suspend network upgrades by way of lowering the peak demand as well as its environmental gains including driving out coal-fired power generation from the grid, as acknowledged by Western Australia’s energy minister Mike Nahan.